-When facing a post-sale dispute after selling a car online, it’s important to remain calm and composed.
-Respond to the buyer’s concerns promptly and professionally, and keep a record of your communications.
+When facing a post-sale dispute after selling a car online, it's important to remain calm and composed.
+Respond to the buyer's concerns promptly and professionally, and keep a record of your communications.
 If the issue revolves around the bill of sale, review it carefully to ensure everything is in order.
-Maintaining a cooperative attitude can help you navigate disputes more effectively.
+Maintaining a cooperative attitude helps you navigate disputes more effectively.

 Negotiation and Resolution